 Deferrals are considered on a case-by-case basis.
 Please contact the Graduate School for more information.

 We don't have any application deadline as we have rolling admission.
 However, we recommend applying a semester in advance.
 Fall starts are encouraged.

-- GRE and TOEFL/IELTS (For those whose first language is not English) score report
+• TOEFL/IELTS score report (for those whose first language is not English)

-Official ETS (GRE & TOEFL) test scores can be sent directly to Michigan Tech using our School Code: 1464.
+Official ETS (GRE and TOEFL) test scores can be sent directly to Michigan Tech using our School Code: 1464.

 Students are required to upload copies of their previous college/university transcripts for the initial application review process.
 Students must provide official transcripts and proof of degree(s) to complete their enrollment if accepted.
 If accepted, please bring your official documents to the Graduate School upon arrival to Michigan Tech.

 You can check all the details related to your application on your MyMichiganTech under prospective student tab.